 Unlawful residential premises are properties that cannot lawfully be lived in generally or by the tenant.
 This includes where:

-- the property isn’t consented for residential use, requires a change of use, or there is another legal reason that the property cannot be lived in generally or by the tenant
+- the property is not consented for residential use, requires a change of use, or there is another legal reason that the property cannot be lived in generally or by the tenant

 - there is unconsented building work that means the property cannot lawfully be lived in